sumedhachowdhury-03-05/FlipCoin/README.md

 The game logic is fully transparent and open for everyone to inspect.

 ⚠️ Note: Randomness in this demo uses simple block data and is not secure for production use.
-It’s intended for educational purposes.
+It’s intended purely for educational purposes.

 ⚙️ What It Does